Sanjibkarki/Sanjibkarki/README.md

     Currently, I'm a student.
     I use Django for my backend development.
     I use React.js for my frontend development.
-    I also have experience using Selenium in Python, C, and C++.
+    I also have experience using (Selenium,Socket) in Python, C, and C++.